harrisonschultz/StoneSoupScripts/README.md

 - Unidentified potions will never be used automatically.
 Only unidentifed scrolls.

+- All scrolls that have prompts like brand weapon will prompt you like usual.
+When you finish the prompt the script will continue identifying.

 ### To Install and Use

  1. Copy your Dungeon Crawl Stone Soup rc file and paste it into your favorite text editor (like notepad)